chanzuckerberg/cellxgene/docs/posts/launch.md

 **For the most up-to-date and comprehensive list of options, run `cellxgene launch --help`**

-`--open` automatically opens the web browser after launching (OS X only).
+`--open` automatically opens the web browser after launching (caveat: only works on some operating systems).

 `--experimental-label-file` enables an experimental feature to allow users to create new categorical annotations in the application.
 These newly-created annotations are saved in the specified CSV file.
 If the specified file already exists, the previously-contained annotations will be loaded as mutable (changeable) values and the CSV will be updated (overwritten) with any edits made.
 If the file does not exist, it will be created.
 See [here](annotations) for more details.